idleberg/atom-service-fetch/README.md

 };
 ```

-:warning: Due to the limitations of event messages, the response only contains the [method][Response Methods] matching the `Content-Type` specified in the header options.
+:warning: Due to the limitations of event messages, the response only contains the [method][Response Methods] matching the `Accept` specified in the header options.

 Content Type               | Response Method
 ---------------------------|----------------------------